martinferianc/WineClassification-EIE3/README.md

 :-------------------------:|:-------------------------:
 ![](Figures/CM_LR.png)  |  ![](Figures/CM_NN.png)

-Further exploration of this problem could be done in the realm of transforming the features into higher dimension that could better aid the separation of quality or pre-selecting features based on statistical ranking.

 ## Building & Running
 To train and generate all the figures for the winning models just run inside the `src` directory: